prabhjot-maan/sigma-demo/README.md

 # sigma-demo
-this is a demo for sigma batch to learn github
+This is a demo for sigma batch to learn github